clld/wals-data/README.md

 WALS data
 =========

+Curation of the data for [WALS Online](https://wals.info) has moved to https://github.com/cldf-datasets/wals

+To report errors, please file an issue at https://github.com/cldf-datasets/wals/issues

-Data of previous editions of
-The World Atlas Of Language Structures Online (http://wals.info).
+Data of previous editions of The World Atlas Of Language Structures Online (http://wals.info) is available at https://github.com/cldf-datasets/wals/releases

 2008
 ----